wp-plugins/wishpond-social-campaigns/readme.txt

 * Your offer quickly spreads far and wide to followers and friends of participants, generating new customers, and introducing your brand to a whole new audience.
 * You specify all the parameters of your offer, through the simple wizard interface.
 * There are a variety of redemption options: in store, online, or immediately (using our PayPal integration)
-* You can create and publish your offer in less than 15 minutes.
+* You can create and publish your offer in less than 5 minutes.
-* Social Offers are one of the most cost effective ways to generate new customers, at just $9 per month after the first month of free trial.
+* Social Offers are one of the most cost effective ways to generate new customers, try completely free for the first month.
 * You can run unlimited offers for free for one month.

 **Social Sweepstakes**: create and publish sweepstakes that spread as people participate generating customer leads, brand awareness, and engagement with your brand.

 * As your visitors participate in your sweepstakes they share it via all of the major social networks: Facebook, Google+, Twitter, and Pinterest.
 * Your sweepstakes quickly spreads far and wide to followers and friends of participants.
-* You can create and publish your sweepstakes in less than 15 minutes using the simple and intuitive wizard.
+* You can create and publish your sweepstakes in less than 5 minutes using the simple and intuitive wizard.
-* Social Sweepstakes are incredibly cost effective, at just $9 per month after the first month of free trial (no matter how many participants you have).
+* Social Sweepstakes are incredibly cost effective, try completely free for the first month.
 * You can run unlimited sweepstakes for free for one month.

 Learn more about [Social Offers](http://corp.wishpond.com/social-offers/ "Wishpond Social Offers") or [Social Sweepstakes](http://corp.wishpond.com/social-sweepstakes/ "Wishpond Social Sweepstakes").